benfluleck/beth-in-froopyland/README.md

 ## What would I do with More Time
 - I would have implemented more tests
-- The plan i to try and implement a molecule for the TextInputField to include and Error message to help with returning different validations errors
 - I would have abstracted all the code on the `HomePage.jsx` dealing with state
 - I really need to implement pagination